 Rural Parcel Delivery

-In the project “Rural Parcel Delivery”, VIL wanted to improve efficiency in the delivery of parcels in rural areas.
-A model of collaboration in geographic clusters with shared cross-docking capacity has been studied and tested to arrive at the most optimal economic and social situation.
+In the “Rural Parcel Delivery” project, VIL aimed to improve the efficiency of parcel delivery in rural areas.
+They studied and tested a collaboration model in geographic clusters with shared cross-docking capacity to achieve the most optimal economic and social situation.

-Shops are located along regional roads or in the center of the village.
-The economic and social costs are high, because of the long distance and time between deliveries.
-At the same time, traffic jams don’t stop at the edge of large cities.
-Regional roads and village centers are also getting stuck.
-The typical Flemish spatial planning with ribbon development and dispersed habitation reinforces this problem.
+Shops in rural areas are usually located along regional roads or in the village center, resulting in high economic and social costs due to long distances and delivery times.
+Additionally, traffic congestion is not exclusive to large cities, as regional roads and village centers also experience congestion.
+The typical Flemish spatial planning with ribbon development and dispersed habitation exacerbates this issue.

 Results

-• VIL worked out a solution on an economic, ecological and social level.
-The designed model calculates the total costs, CO2 emissions, transport distance and total number of transport movements in different scenarios of horizontal cooperation between the parties involved.
+- VIL has developed a comprehensive solution that addresses economic, ecological, and social aspects.
+The designed model evaluates the overall costs, CO2 emissions, transport distance, and the total number of transport movements under various scenarios of collaborative partnerships among the involved parties.

-• Despite the many advantages, a few factors can get in the way of applying the Rural Parcel Delivery model.
-These include the blurring of brand image, the decline of competitive advantage for large-volume parties, and the neutrality of a joint subcontractor in the event of consolidation.
+- Despite the numerous advantages, several factors may hinder the implementation of the Rural Parcel Delivery model.
+These include the risk of blurring the brand image, the potential loss of competitive advantage for larger parties, and the impartiality of a shared subcontractor in the case of consolidation.

-• VIL can guide interested companies in researching and setting up their own collaboration case.
+- VIL is capable of supporting interested companies in researching and establishing their own collaborative case.

 Practical details